Online Longitudinal Assessment (OLA)

 Do I need to answer the included survey questions before I get my answer?

 No. You can skip them from the top of the page.
-The “confidence” and “relevant” survey questions are designed to be a gauge and learning tool for OLA users.
-Users have the ability to review their confidence and question relevance information in the history tab and compare it to their correct and incorrect answers.
+The “confidence” and “relevant” survey questions are designed to be a gauge and learning tool.
+You have the ability to review your confidence rating information in the history tab and compare it to your correct and incorrect answers.

 What happens if I don’t answer a question and the timer runs out?